Adii0906/college-admission-openenv/README.md

 This repo includes TRL training support and trained adapter artifacts under `trl_runs/college_env_qwen25_15b_unsloth/final_adapter`.

+### How TRL training works
+The training script (`train_trl_kaggle.py`) uses TRL (Transformer Reinforcement Learning) to fine-tune a language model on the college counselling environment:

+1. **Generate datasets**: It runs episodes in the environment, collecting observations and actions.
+These are formatted into chat-style conversations (system prompt + user observation + assistant action).

+2. **Apply LoRA**: Uses PEFT (Parameter-Efficient Fine-Tuning) with LoRA to adapt a base model (like Qwen2.5-1.5B-Instruct) without changing all its weights.

+3. **Train with SFT**: Uses TRL's SFTTrainer for supervised fine-tuning on the generated dataset, teaching the model to predict the next counselling action based on the current state.

+4. **Save and push**: Saves the trained LoRA adapter.
+If configured, pushes the adapter and tokenizer to Hugging Face (e.g., `Knight09/college_env`).

+This creates a model that can suggest counselling actions when given a student's current situation.

 - The model artifacts have been uploaded to `Knight09/college_env` on Hugging Face.
 - `openenv push` uploads the selected files to the HF repo; deployment uses only the files you upload.